Protocol Guidelines for Events and Functions

 The Lieutenant Governor then enters the room where the event is being held.
 The emcee will announce the arrival of the Lieutenant Governor by saying: "His Honour Brigadier-General The Honourable J.J.
 Grant, Lieutenant Governor of Nova Scotia."

 If the Lieutenant Governor is accompanied by his spouse, when Their Honours enter the room where the event is being held, the emcee will announced the arrival of the Lieutenant Governor by saying" "Ladies and Gentlemen, please rise for the entrance of His Honour Brigadier-General The Honourable J.J.
 Grant, Lieutenant Governor of Nova Scotia and Her Honour Mrs. Joan Grant"

-During official events, and once the Lieutenant Governor is announced and reaches their seat, the Aide-de-Camp will signal the orchestra/pianist/organist to commence playing the Royal Salute.
-The Royal Salute should never be played until the Lieutenant Governor has reached their seat (or the dias if applicable).
+During official events, and once the Lieutenant Governor is announced and reaches His seat, the Aide-de-Camp will signal the orchestra/pianist/organist to commence playing the Royal Salute.
+The Royal Salute should never be played until the Lieutenant Governor has reached His seat (or the dais if applicable).
 Guests should also be advised not to sing during the playing of the Royal Salute.

 The Royal Salute – formerly known as the Vice-Regal Salute – is comprised of the first six bars of ‘God Save the Queen’ and the first four and last four bars of ‘O Canada’ played without a break between the two anthems.

 For a Pipe Band, the musical salute is a special combination of 'Mallorca" and O Canada".

 Afterwards, all guests can be seated unless the emcee has instructed them to remain standing for prayers or the national anthem.
 The Lieutenant Governor should be informed beforehand if prayers are to be said and by whom.